brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify starting sync chain using Other Devices segmented tab.
 Ensured enabling `open tabs` will display tabs from other devices
 - [ ] Verify sharing pages with `Send To Your Devices`
 - [ ] Verify `Sync Internals` page data is populated when connected to sync chain
-- [ ] Verify when using `Delete Sync Account` will remove all devices from sync chain
+- [ ] Verify when using `Delete Sync Account` will remove all devices connected to sync chain

 ## Playlist & Autoplay